EPICS-F3RP61/epics-f3rp61/docs/Manual.md

 sequence (for example, an error caused by a wrong parameter set by the user).

-# Cautions in Using F3RP71 and Sequence CPU Side-by-side
+# Important Notice on Using F3RP71 in Multi-CPU Configuration

-This section gives you important cautions in using an F3RP71 CPU and a normal sequence CPU on the same unit.
+This section gives you an important notice on using an F3RP71/F3RP61 CPU together with sequence CPUs on the same unit.

-In many cases, this type of multi-CPU configuration is used in case you use a normal sequence CPU to implement an interlock logic that is required high reliability.
-In that case, the normal sequence CPU dedicates to handle the interlock signals while the F3RP71 CPU is used to take care of other control, or just to monitor the status of the interlock signals.
-In this case, you need to be cautious of the following two points.
+A typical use case of multi-CPU configuration is a sequence CPU implementing an interlock logic which requires high reliability, and F3RP71 controling or monitoring the interlock system.
+In such a case, one have to pay attention to the following two points:

-- The sequence CPU must be in the first slot (slot 1) because the CPU in the first slot becomes the master of the unit and the master resets the whole system upon rebooting.
+- The sequence CPU must be in the first slot (slot 1).
+The CPU in the first slot becomes the master of the unit, which resets the whole system upon rebooting.
-- The F3RP71 CPU should NOT have any access, regardless of read or write, to the I/O modules that are used with the normal sequence CPU for the interlock.
+- The F3RP71 should NOT access, regardless of read or write, to those I/O modules used by the sequence CPU for the interlock system.

 The reason of the second point is as follows.
 If an I/O module is accessed by an F3RP71 CPU, the I/O module recognizes and remembers